Quick Insights

 Meanwhile, algal diversity is assessed by point-count using a 0.25 m2 quadrat placed every 10 m along the transect line.

-This method was used for the FRDC Storm Bay Observing System Project to establish baseline conditions at inshore reefs sites throughout Storm Bay, to assess potential interactions with the development of salmonid farming in the region.
+This method was used for the FRDC Storm Bay Observing System Project to establish baseline conditions at inshore reef sites throughout Storm Bay, to assess potential interactions with the development of salmonid farming in the region.

 IMAS recently developed the Rapid Visual Assessment (RVA) method, which targets functional groups and indicator species that are related to organic enrichment.
 RVAs provide an early indication of organic enrichment on temperate reef ecosystems and are generally conducted twice a year.
 Survey timing is based around the likely response of the macroalgal community to nutrient enrichment from salmon farming.

-RVAs are more targeted assessments, where a site is scored based on 15 parameters that assess reef function, including basic reef health indicators such as canopy cover and substrate condition and parameters expected to respond in some way to changes in nutrient availability or sedimentation regime, such as nuisance or opportunistic algae cover and food-web effects.
+RVAs are more targeted assessments, where a site is scored based on 15 parameters that assess reef function, including basic reef health indicators such as canopy cover and substrate condition, and parameters expected to respond in some way to changes in nutrient availability or the sedimentation regime, such as nuisance or opportunistic algae cover and food-web effects.

 The RVA technique is designed to detect shifts across several functional parameters simultaneously.
 This gives a more complete picture of a reef’s enrichment status than only examining single parameters.